-The police department is divided up into three categories:
+The police department is divided up into three categories: Administrative, Investigative, and Patrol.

 The administrative staff's duties include policy development, emergency planning, monthly state and federal reporting, insurance issues, and the handling of civilian complaints.
 Additionally, Police administration manages the Township's computer systems and public safety record keeping.

 A crossing guard is employed on a part time basis to assist with traffic control on Burnt House Hill Road.
 The sole responsibility of the guard is to secure the safety of the children that walk or ride their bicycles to the Gayman Elementary School.

 The Patrol Division is the largest, most active and most important part of the Police department.
 They are the first-line officers that deal with the public on an everyday basis.
 All of the officers within a patrol division are responsible for the daily service calls, traffic accidents, traffic enforcement, and residential & business patrol.